covid-kokua/covid-kokua.github.io/index.md

 ## Milestone 3: Final touches

-The goal of Milestone 3...
+The goal of Milestone 3 is to further improve the aesthetics and capabilities of the application and attempt to incorporate more features for the website.
+The team will continue to make further improvements where they see fit.
+Click [here](https://github.com/covid-kokua/covid-kokua/projects/3) for the Milestone 3 project.